Burj al Arab Jumeirah

 2 Jumeirah St - Dubai - United Arab Emirates

-In 2000, the Burj al Arab—a sail-shaped, all-suite skyscraper hotel built on an artificial island—put Dubai on the map as an over-the-top travel destination and became a landmark.
-Even today, the Burj al Arab sets the bar for outsized luxury with Rolls Royce airport pickups, gold-plated iPads, and butler-serviced duplex suites equipped with beds with mirrored ceilings, double Jacuzzi bathtubs, and full-size Hermès toiletries.
+Burj al Arab JumeirahWhen it opened in December 1999, the Burj al Arab—a sail-shaped, all-suite skyscraper hotel built on an artificial island—put Dubai on the map as an over-the-top travel destination and became a landmark.
+Even today, the Burj al Arab sets the standard for outsized luxury with Rolls-Royce airport pickups, a helipad, gold-plated iPads, and butler-serviced duplex suites equipped with beds with mirrored ceilings, double Jacuzzi bathtubs, and full-size Hermès toiletries.
 The cool architectural exterior conceals a vivid interior with acres of gold leaf, dancing fountains, and room decor so distractingly jazzy that it may make guests feel as though they’ve drunk the world’s largest cup of Arabic coffee.
 (This is not the place for admirers of subtlety or minimalism.)
-The 27th-floor Skyview bar is a must for cocktails at sunset; if it’s already packed, try heading over to the spa’s two gloriously tiled infinity pools (which are sex-segregated as in a sheikh’s harem), from which some of the best views can be enjoyed.
+The Terrace, an ambitious project even by Dubai standards, added nearly 2.5 acres of cabana, beach, pool, and restaurant space to the resort in 2016.
+Come sunset, though, the place to be is the 27th-floor Skyview bar.